Insular Cases: Scholarly criticism

 It is now commonly acknowledged that the decisions made in the Insular Cases were influenced by racist ideas of the period.
-Scholar Rick Baldoz notes that American political “anxieties about immigration, race, and economic competition” strongly influenced the debate surrounding the Insular Cases.
+Scholar Rick Baldoz notes that American political "anxieties about immigration, race, and economic competition" strongly influenced the debate surrounding the Insular Cases.

-Downes and De Lima have been criticized for their inconsistency, and the alternative precedents sent in each one, in which Puerto Rico was first defined in Downes as not a "foreign country" but defined in De Lima as not part of the United States.
+Downes and DeLima have been criticized for their inconsistency, and the alternative precedents sent in each one, in which Puerto Rico was first defined in Downes as not a "foreign country" but defined in DeLima as not part of the United States.

 The Insular Cases have also been criticized for having been inconsistent in application between the two largest insular territories, the Philippines and Puerto Rico.
 Puerto Rico was seen as "an important geo-strategic asset" for emerging U.S. imperialism and a gateway to Latin America, while insular control over the Philippines was a "temporary attachment born of political expediency".
 This was attributed to the relative geographic proximity of the two nations, and the relative commercial capabilities of each at the time.

 Notably, American beliefs about race at the time also characterized the difference in treatment between Puerto Rico and the Philippines.
 Puerto Ricans were more likely to be viewed as white by Americans than Filipinos were.
 However, both Puerto Ricans and Filipinos were seen as too "alien" to be considered for U.S. citizenship and statehood, unlike other former U.S. territories that had achieved statehood.
-This has been criticized by scholar Mark Weiner as Teutonic Constitutionalism.
+This has been criticized by scholar Mark Weiner as "Teutonic Constitutionalism".

 Writing in 2001, former Puerto Rico Supreme Court Chief Justice José Trías Monge contends that the Insular Cases were based on premises that would be legally and politically unacceptable in the 21st century, premises such as: